tape-testing/tape/readme.markdown

 ## test([name], [opts], cb)

 Create a new test with an optional `name` string and optional `opts` object.
 `cb(t)` fires with the new test object `t` once all preceeding tests have finished.
 Tests execute serially.

 Available `opts` options are:
 - opts.skip = true/false.
 See test.skip.
 - opts.timeout = 500.
 Set a timeout for the test, after which it will fail.
   See test.timeoutAfter.
+- opts.objectPrintDepth = 5.
+Configure max depth of expected / actual object
+  printing.

 If you forget to `t.plan()` out how many assertions you are going to run and you don't call `t.end()` explicitly, your test will hang.